pietvanzoen/piet.me/notes/my-box-of-mistakes/index.md

   - 3d printing
 ---

 I got myself a 3d printer and I am hooked.
-I'm hoping to post a bit about some of my projects and learnings soon.
+I'm hoping to post about some of my projects and learnings soon.

 But first I wanted to share this picture of my little box of 3d printing mistakes.